By Johnny Campbell

 Because even if your team adopts a Talent Advisor mindset and starts demonstrating talent advisory behaviors, how do you actually prove it?
 More importantly: does the business even care?

-This was a central theme at our recent SocialTalent Live event, where top TA leaders explored how they’re managing the shift from recruiter to Talent Advisor 2.0 – and what ROI really looks like.
+This was a central theme at our SocialTalent Live event, where top TA leaders explored how they’re managing the shift from recruiter to Talent Advisor 2.0, and what talent acquisition ROI really looks like.

 Measuring the Move to Talent Advisor